SeragAmged/Delivery-app-ui-task/README.md

 - Improve accessibility (semantics, screen reader labels, contrast checks).
 - Replace `hydrated_bloc` persistence with a well-defined repository backed by SQLite or secure storage for user data.
-- Add CI pipeline for static analysis (`flutter analyze`) and tests.

 ## **Notes to Reviewers**